Many or all companies we feature compensate us. Compensation and editorial

 How to choose a home improvement loan with bad credit

-Finding the right loan terms, rates, fees, and funding time can be challenging.
-Borrowers with less-than-perfect credit have fewer options and often pay higher interest rates.
-However, you can consider the following to ensure the best possible terms available.
+Finding the right loan terms, rates, fees, and funding time can be challenging regardless of your credit score.
+Here’s how each of these elements can impact your borrowing experience—and how to ensure you get the best possible terms for your loan.

 Rates

-Remember, this is not the case for all lenders, so find out which kind of credit inquiry the lender performs before you submit your information.
-Also, you must verify the information you provide (often by uploading documents such as pay stubs).
+This isn’t the case for all lenders, so find out which kind of credit inquiry the lender performs before submitting your information.
+Also, prepare to upload documents, such as pay stubs, to verify your information.
 Your rate or approval could change if the lender can’t verify something.

 Terms